ChristofSeiler/PTB_Study/README.md

 ## Problem with P-Value Distribution

 Some of the p-value distributions are hill shaped or monotone increasing.
 They should be uniform in the null case.
-Or have a peak on the left in case of the alternative case.
+Or have spike near zero in case of differentially expressed genes.

 ### Hill Shaped